 North Terrace Campus - Semester 1 - 2020

 General Course Information

-Course Code LAW 3517 Course Law of Work Coordinating Unit Adelaide Law School Term Winter Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites LAW 1501 Incompatible LAW 3044 Assumed Knowledge LAW 1503 or LAW 1510 Restrictions Available to LLB students only Course Description This course examines the law governing work as it is evolving in the global era.
+Course Code LAW 3517 Course Law of Work Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1501 Incompatible LAW 3044 Assumed Knowledge LAW 1503 or LAW 1510 Restrictions Available to LLB and B.Criminology with B.Laws and BArts Advanced with B.Laws students only Course Description This course examines the law governing work as it is evolving in the global era.
 It explores a range of regulatory mechanisms deployed in this area, including international norms as well as Australian statute and common law, and new forms of 'soft' regulation.
 Topics covered include: the law of work in the global era; the Australian regulatory system; the subject of the law of work, including the distinction between employees and independent contractors, and the nature of the 'firm'; the contract of employment, and common law rights and responsibilities at work; legislated safety net conditions and awards; security at work, including dismissal law; freedom of association; workplace bargaining, and resolving conflicts at work under the law.